alan7383/RemoteCam-Enhanced/README.md

 remotecamenhanced aims to be a **true open-source replacement**, with hd video, obs/v4l2 support, clean material design, and no bs :)

-no ads, no trackers, no locked options — just your camera doing its thing ^^
+no ads, no trackers, no locked options, just your camera doing its thing ^^

 ---